Aissac/radiant-database-mailer-extension/README.md

 Important Notice!
 ---

-The git branches on this repository hold stable versions of the extension for older version of Radiant CMS.
+The git branches on this repository hold stable versions of the extension for older versions of Radiant CMS.
 For example the _0.8_ branch is compatible with Radiant 0.8.

 To checkout one of these branches: